vsrinivas/fuchsia/docs/modular/manifests/action_template.md

 * `required`: `true` or `false`.
 Default: `false`

 Note that nouns do not specify `Entity` types here.
-These are defined at the time of declaring an implementation of this `verb` by a `Module`, which is done in a [`Module` metadata file](module.md).
+These are defined at the time of declaring an implementation of this `action` by a `Module`, which is done in a [`Module` metadata file](module.md).